Neem Uses in Organic Farming:

 Pests controlled: Neem organic cake extracts protects from nematodes, soil grubs, and white ants.

 Neem Oil Spray: Neem Oil spray is used as a foliar spray or season application.
-Neem oil helps to kill insects at varying stages, it can kill over winter pests and eggs.
+Neem oil helps to kill insects at varying stages, it can kill overwintering pests and eggs.
 Neem oil foliar spray used to repel and kill insects.

 How to prepare

 15 to 30 ml of neem oil is added to 1 liter of water and stirred well.
 An emulsifier is added and mixed properly.
 Once the oil drop starts floating, Neem oil is ready to use.

 Neem Uses in Organic Farming – How to use Neem Extracts?

 Neem extracts are recommended to be used in low sunlight means morning or late afternoons.
 While spraying neem extracts you should spray both sides of leaves as insects affect the underside mainly.